vasililiev/alfresco-esign-cert/README.md

 The plugin is licensed under the [LGPL v3.0](http://www.gnu.org/licenses/lgpl-3.0.html).

 **State**
-Current addon release 1.2.1 is ***PROD***
+Current addon release 1.2.2 is ***PROD***

 **Compatibility**
-The current version has been developed using Alfresco 5.1 and Alfresco SDK 2.1.1, although it should run in Alfresco 5.0.d and Alfresco 5.0.c
+The current version has been developed using Alfresco 5.0.d and Alfresco SDK 2.1.1, although it runs in Alfresco 5.1.x

 Browser compatibility: 100% supported (refer previous paragraph)